SyeedaKudhsia8/Zillow-Filling-form-automation/README.md

 # Zillow-Filling-form-automation

 Finding a flat to rent is necessary and sometime can be hectic too!
-So the easy way is to gather related important information by automating some tediuos task by using selenium.
+So the easy way is to gather related important information by automating some tedious task by using selenium.

 https://user-images.githubusercontent.com/56337798/215048889-1f064e90-2fea-4eff-b8a0-533aeaba3d93.mp4